 TCC Chairman Stuart Rose said “I am absolutely delighted that Tom and Alice Cassell of Syndicate Original, and Ben Harrison of BDS have agreed to extend their sponsorship, and their continued support is hugely appreciated by everyone associated with the club.
 We look forward to welcoming them to the club during the forthcoming season”.

 A huge thank you to Tom, Alice and Ben from all at TCC!

-Changes to the club’s management committee have been announced at December’s AGM.
+Changes to the club’s management committee were announced at the December 2018 AGM.

 Following extremely successful tenures, Mike Barber (Chair), Hannah Pool (Secretary) and Sarah Leah (Treasurer) all stepped down from their posts after the 2018 season.
 The committee, members and players would like to thank them for their support and dedication to TCC over the last few years and wish them well for the future.